derGraph/anemometer/README.md

 ![single_amp.svg](images/single_amp.svg)
 The circuit contains of a LM324 OP-Amp and an LM393 Comperator.
 With these 2 IC's you can archive processing for 2 Channels. after the signal is coming from the transducer it gets biased with a VCC/2 Voltage to be in a useful working range for the later components.
 Then the signal is fed through a voltage follower to get a low impedance signal for the next Amplifier stage.
 The next stage is, as said an inverting Amplifier with a gain of 10.
 The gain can't be to high to have a functioning amplification.
 As you can see if you have signal at 40kHz the maximum gain can be 10.
 ![ClosedLoopGain.png](images/ClosedLoopGain.png)
 After that the signal is fed into the LM393 Comparator.
 Keep in mind that to get the comperator to function you have to pull the output up.
-In the first revision of the board  (Rev 1) there are 2 Footprints of resistors too much (R5, R14).
+In the first revision of the board  (Rev 1) there are 2 Footprints of resistors too much (R5, R14) this is fixed with Rev 2.

 ### Modularity